DekodeInteraktiv/anonymize-mysqldump/README.md

 If you need another type, please feel free to add support and file a PR!

+## Releases

+The releases are built by [GoReleaser](https://goreleaser.com) which automatically generates binaries for various operating systems and creates a Github release with them.

 ## Credit

 Many thanks to [`Automattic/go-search-replace`](https://github.com/Automattic/go-search-replace) for serving as the starting point for this tool, and [`HumanMade/go-anonymize-mysqldump`](https://github.com/HumanMade/go-anonymize-mysqldump) for their improvements.
 Also many thanks to [`xwb1989/sqlparser`](https://github.com/xwb1989/sqlparser) for the SQL parsing library.
 We wouldn't have been able to do this without them!